ghodgin/space-launch/README.md

 ## Overview

 The launch of Sputnik-1 marked the start of the Space Race between the United States and the Soviet Union.
 Throughout the years, the Soviets would dominate space, reaching new milestones left and right.
+The US would respond to Sputnik by racing to establish the National Aeronautics and Space Administration (NASA)

 ## Proposal

+The fall of the Soviet Union played a key role in allowing companies such as SpaceX and ULA to become major players in the commercial Space Launch industry.

 ## The Data

+The dataset titled 'All Space Missions from 1957' (found [here](https://www.kaggle.com/datasets/agirlcoding/all-space-missions-from-1957?resource=download)) The data can be found in one CSV file, and has a shape of 4,324 rows and 9 columns.
+Those columns were...

+- Two unnamed columns counting each row
+- 'Company Name' denoting which particular company / organization launched each SLV
+- 'Location' showing which launch site was used
+- 'Datum' which had a string valued and a detailed down to the minute day and time of launch
+- 'Detail' explaining what rocket was used / its payload
+- 'Status Rocket' having two string values inside, the two being 'StatusActive' or 'StatusRetired'
+- 'Rocket' which didn't provide much explanation for, just had numeric float values
+- 'Status Mission' which like the Status Rocket column, had two values string.
+'Success' or 'Failure'

 ## Data Cleaning

+With these columns in mind all I wanted from the dataset was how many launches occured on or near the fall of the Soviet Union, separated by the individual organizations that launched.

+Overall, the dataset itself was not cluttered and did not have any major cleaning required.
+The biggest hurdle was changing the 'Datum' column into a more useful pandas datetime object.

+There were no outliers in this dataset.